 When is the federal election?

-Since May 2007, the Canada Elections Act provides for a general election (also known as a federal election) to be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
-As the last election took place on October 19, 2015, the next fixed election date is October 21, 2019.
+The Canada Elections Act states that a federal election must be held on the third Monday of October in the fourth calendar year following the previous federal election.
+As the last election was on October 19, 2015, the next fixed election date is October 21, 2019.

-Canadian electors living abroad who have previously resided in Canada are entitled to vote by special ballot in federal elections, regardless of how long they have been living abroad.
+Canadian electors living abroad who have previously resided in Canada can vote by special ballot in federal elections, regardless of how long they have been living abroad.
+The deadline to apply to vote by mail is Tuesday, October 15, 6:00 p.m., Eastern time.

 Who is eligible to register and vote?